zoekrauss/obs_tremor/README.md

 # obs_tremor
 Repository for the manuscript "Potential Shallow Tectonic Tremor Signals Near the Deformation Front in Central Cascadia"

+Authors: Zoe Krauss, William Wilcock, Ken Creager

+This repository is not intended to work out-of-the-box, but instead just houses the codes we used in our analysis in the form of Jupyter notebooks.
+Feel free to use the codes as a base to adapt to your own use cases.
+The data included in this repository are all publicly available and referenced in the manuscript.

 <img width="760" alt="Screenshot 2024-12-19 at 4 16 00 PM" src="https://github.com/user-attachments/assets/afe1f263-5068-4a45-a1bf-309d984c3dc6" />

 ### Environmental modeling - wind speeds and bottom currents